knative/test-infra/images/prow-tests/README.md

 With an image you feel comfortable with deploying, create a PR to knative/test-infra and get approval.
-Once merged, pull upstream into your master branch and run `make push`.
+Once merged, pull upstream into your master branch and run `make cloud_build`.
 This will upload your image to the registry at http://gcr.io/knative-tests/test-infra/prow-tests with a date-commit_hash, `latest`, and `beta` tags.
 Let the image run at least a single overnight and ensure the jobs in the https://testgrid.knative.dev/beta-prow-tests testgrid are